zeroluck/docs/sources/articles/oxray.md

      LifeRay database, but gets authenticated from the OAuth Server.

-* Typically, create a LifeRay page with the name `/no-such-user-found`, or redirect to the LifeRay registration page uri:
+* Typically, create a LifeRay page with the name `/no-such-user-found`, or redirect to the LifeRay registration page uri like that:

 ```
 gluu.openidconnect.no.such.user.redirect.url=http://localhost:8080/no-such-user-found